Karaborg/My-Docker-Notes/README.md

 ## Also
-Since each container react as a different machine, it is possible to run a software even if you do not have it on your local computer.
+Since each container reacts as a different machine, it is possible to run software even if you do not have it on your local computer.
 So let's run **node**.
 ```
 $ docker run -it node
 ```

-With this command, the container will run node.
-It does not matter if the container already has node, if you have not download it before, docker will download it itself.
-The `-i` and `-t` flags stands for **interactive** and **terminal**.
+With this command, the container will run the node.
+It does not matter if the container already has node, if you have not downloaded it before, docker will download it itself.
+The `-i` and `-t` flags stand for **interactive**** and **terminal**.
 It says this container is **user interactive** and it also needs **terminal**.

-If you do any changes on your projects, you will need to re-build the image.
+If you do any changes to your projects, you will need to rebuild the image.

-All commands lines on docker files is a layer.
-And if you build the same project over and over again, docker will check the cache looking for any changes from previous build.
+All command lines on docker files are layers.
+And if you build the same project over and over again, docker will check the cache looking for any changes from the previous build.
 If not, the image build will be much faster.
-Otherwise it will find a difference and the cache will build that particular layer again, which will take longer the build.
+Otherwise, it will find a difference and the cache will build that particular layer again, which will take longer the build.

 **Optimization Note:** Whenever we build the image, we do not want docker to check `node-modules` folders unless it is necessary with the `RUN npm install`.
-So instead of using the example we explained before, we will be using it like below:
+So instead of using the example, we explained before, we will be using it like below:
 ```
 FROM node